14 Danger Zone

 14.1.4 Simpler is not necessarily more interpretable

 Standard linear models are often used because of their interpretability, but in many of these modeling situations, interpretability can be difficult to obtain without using the same amount of effort one would for more complex models.
 Many statistical/linear models employ interactions, or nonlinear feature-target relationships (e.g. GLM/GAMs).
 If your goal is interpretability, these settings can be as difficult to interpret as features in a random forest.
-They still have the added benefit of more reliable uncertainty estimation, but you should not assume you will have a result as simple as a coefficient in a linear regression just because you didn’t use a deep learning model.
+They still have the added benefit of more reliable uncertainty estimation.
+But you should not assume you will have a result as simple as a coefficient in a linear regression just because you didn’t use a deep learning model.

 14.1.5 Model comparison

 When comparing models, especially in the statistical modeling realm, many will use a statistical test to compare them.
 An example would be using an ANOVA or likelihood ratio test to compare a model with and without interactions.
-Unfortunately this doesn’t actually tell us how the models perform under realistic settings, and it comes with the usual statistical significance issues, like using an arbitrary threshold for claiming statistical significance.
+Unfortunately this doesn’t actually tell us how the models perform under realistic settings, and it comes with the usual statistical significance issues, like using an arbitrary threshold for claiming significance.
 You could basically claim that one terrible model is statistically better than another terrible model, but there isn’t much value in that.

 A common issue in statistical and machine learning modeling is the garden of forking paths.
 This is the idea that there are many different ways to analyze a dataset, and that the results of these analyses can be very different.
 When you don’t have a lot of data, or when the data is complex and the data generating process is not well understood, there can be a lot of forks that lead to many different models with varying results.
 In these cases, the interpretation of a single model from the many that are actually employed can be misleading, and can lead to incorrect conclusions about the data.